zac-heisey/high-bluff-capital/content/investment-criteria.md

 +++
 title = "Investment Criteria"
-description = "High Bluff Capital specializes in control-oriented equity investments in consumer facing companies.
-Learn more about our investment criteria."
+seo_title = "Investment Criteria For High Bluff Capital - Private Equity" description = "High Bluff Capital has very specific investment criteria for businesses seeking funds from our private equity firm.
+Click here to learn if your business is an ideal fit for our team."
 +++

 ### Company Profile